-Ada uses a cohort model for its classroom, where a group of students move through the curriculum together from start to finish.
-We have a strong focus on collaboration over competition, and students come together and support each other both inside and outside the classroom.
+Ada uses a cohort model for its classroom, where students move through the curriculum together from start to finish.
+Here is the syllabus.

-As a culmination of each student’s classroom learning experience, they create a Capstone project to showcase what they have learned thus far in the program.
-Project Goals include:
+As a culmination of each student’s classroom learning experience, they create a Capstone project to showcase what they have learned in the program.

 - Demonstrate self-direction, time management, and independent learning